Request for Proposals: Economic Development Consultant

 • Knowledge of and analytical experience and capabilities regarding key downtown economic sectors.
 Knowledge of various sectors, including office, multi-family residential, hotel, tourism, culture, entertainment, retail, and universities.

 • Knowledge of real estate markets and funding sources.
 Knowledge of real estate markets and funding sources that could support the implementation of the Action Agenda’s real estate strategy, such as tax credits, grants, and loans.
-Further, familiarity with Washington D.C. and the federal government’s economic development programs, such as Tax Increment Financing and tax abatements would be a plus.
+Further, familiarity with Washington DC and the federal government’s economic development programs, such as Tax Increment Financing and tax abatements would be a plus.

 • Knowledge of and analytical experience and capabilities regarding urban/downtown social infrastructure.
 Knowledge of parks and public space planning and funding, homeless services infrastructure, childcare, and transportation.

-• Familiarity with Washington, D.C. and its economic and social landscape.
+• Familiarity with Washington, DC and its economic and social landscape.

 • Experience with Post COVID-19 economic development trends and planning in cities of similar size would be a plus.
 Knowledge of best practices, trends, and effective strategies to tackle the unique challenges and opportunities presented by the post-pandemic context.